richardszhu/br-pdv/README.md

 # Investment Portfolio Diversity Visualization Tool
-Winning Project of the BlackRock API Prize at CalHacks 6.0
+## ✪ Winning Project of the BlackRock API Prize at CalHacks 6.0
+## Made by Richard Zhu, Riley Dyer, David Zhu, and Shreyash Sridhar

 Utilizes Blackrock API to request a given security data attribute, and determines the diversity of an investment portfolio in relation to that attribute (such as Industry, Sector, Country, or Asset Type).
 This is then visualized using MatPlotLib.

-Created by Richard Zhu, Riley Dyer, David Zhu, and Shreyash Sridhar at CalHacks 6.0

 ## REQUIRES MatPlotLib
 Installation instructions: https://matplotlib.org/users/installing.html